 Grade Configurations and Student Test Performance: Evidence from Recent National Data

-What grade configuration is best for student performance is an important question in education policy.
+What grade configuration is best for student performance?
 Research to date typically suggests that school districts should minimize structural school switching to maximize achievement.
+This calls into question the common K-5/6-8 school grade structure, which serves the majority of American students in these grades.
 I use recent national data to bring new evidence to bear on this question.
 First, I identify the by-grade effects of school termination on test scores using within-district variation in student performance and school terminal grades.
-However, I argue that this strategy can only identify the proximate effects of grade configuration, and that we must use alternative models to calculate the policy-relevant total effects.
-To this end, I apply a matching estimator to provide evidence on the total effect of district school terminal grade use on student achievement growth from grades 3 through 8.
-School transitions appear to be harmful on net.
+Consistent with the literature, I find that test performance falls at the point of a school terminal grade.
+However, I also find that students in districts with structural switching consistently outperform their non-switching peers in the grades prior to the switch.
+This suggests that the policy-relevant ultimate effects of terminal grade use are ambiguous.
+I use regression adjustment and matching models to attempt to estimate the total effect of terminal grade use on achievement growth and eighth-grade test performance.
+These models suggest that school transitions reduce both of these performance measures.

 Keywords: School reform, grade span, grade configuration, student achievement